Last Updated: August 28, 2014

-The tourism industry in India is thriving due to an increase in foreign tourist arrivals (FTA) and a greater number of Indians travelling to domestic destinations than before.
-The revenue from domestic tourism is likely to grow by 8.2 per cent in 2014 as compared to 5.1 per cent a year ago, according to the World Travel and Tourism Council (WTTC).
-Hotels are also an extremely important component of tourism industry.
-The Indian hospitality sector has been growing at a cumulative annual growth rate of 14 per cent every year adding significant amount of foreign exchange to the economy.
+The tourism sector in India is flourishing due to an increase in foreign tourist arrivals (FTA) and a larger number of Indians travelling to domestic destinations.
+According to statistics available with the World Travel and Tourism Council (WTTC), revenues gained from domestic tourism rose by 5.1 per cent in 2013 and is expected to increase by 8.2 per cent this year.
+Hotels are also an extremely important component of the tourism industry.
+The Indian hospitality sector has been growing at a cumulative annual growth rate of 14 per cent every year, adding significant amount of foreign exchange to the economy.

-India's travel and tourism industry is expected to grow by about 7.3 per cent in 2014, according to WTTC.
-The total market size of tourism and hospitality industry in India stood at US$ 117.7 billion and is anticipated to touch US$ 418.9 billion by 2022.
+The total market size of the tourism and hospitality industry in India stood at US$ 117.7 billion in 2011 and is anticipated to touch US$ 418.9 billion by 2022.

-The number of tourists availing of the tourist Visa on Arrival (VOA) Scheme during January–February 2014 have recorded a growth of 6.8 per cent.
-During the period, a total number of 3,883 VOAs have been issued as compared to 3,637 VOAs during the corresponding period of 2013.
+The number of tourists availing the tourist Visa on Arrival (VOA) scheme during January-June 2014 have recorded a growth of 28.1 percent.
+During the period, a total number of 11,953 VOAs have been issued as compared to 9,328 VOAs during the corresponding period of 2013.

-The foreign direct investment (FDI) inflows in hotel and tourism sector during April 2000 to January 2014 stood at US$ 7,013.29 million, as per the data released by Department of Industrial Policy and Promotion (DIPP).
+The foreign direct investment (FDI) inflows in hotel and tourism sector during the period April 2000–March 2014 stood at US$ 7,348.09 million, as per the data released by Department of Industrial Policy and Promotion (DIPP).

 The following are some of the major investments and developments in the Indian tourism and hospitality sector:

-The Ministry of Tourism has been making efforts to develop quality tourism infrastructure at tourist destinations and circuits.
-It has sanctioned Rs 4,090.31 crore (US$ 678.54 million) for a total number of 1,226 tourism projects, which includes projects related to Product/Infrastructure Development for Destination and Circuits (PIDDC), Human Resource Development (HRD), Fairs and Festivals, and Adventure and Rural Tourism for infrastructure augmentation.
+The Ministry of Tourism has been making efforts to develop quality tourism infrastructure at tourist destinations and circuits in the country.
+It has sanctioned Rs 4,090.31 crore (US$ 680.52 million) for a total number of 1,226 tourism projects, which includes projects related to Product/Infrastructure Development for Destination and Circuits (PIDDC), Human Resource Development (HRD), Fairs and Festivals, and Adventure and Rural Tourism for infrastructure augmentation.

-The domestic hospitality sector expects 52,000 new hotel rooms to be added in five years (2013-17), according to a survey by real estate consultancy, Cushman & Wakefield.
+The hospitality sector in India expects 52,000 new hotel rooms to be added in five years (2013-17), according to a survey by Cushman & Wakefield.
 This will lead to a rise of over 65 per cent in total hotel inventory in India.
 The National Capital Region (NCR) is expected to contribute around one-third to the total expected hotel rooms supply during the period.

-References: RNCOS Report, Media Reports, Ministry of Tourism, Press Releases, Department of Industrial Policy and Promotion (DIPP)
+References: Media Reports, Ministry of Tourism, Press Releases, Department of Industrial Policy and Promotion (DIPP)

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.